CMU-17313Q/nodebb-f24-gaurdiansofthegit/UserGuide.md

 ---

-# Feature 2: Filtering Bad Words in Posts,
+# Feature 2: Filtering Bad Words in Posts
-## As an admin I want to make sure that users cannot use offensive and inappropriate content on their posts, so I can create a safe enviorment on Nodebb.
+## As an admin, I want to make sure that users cannot use offensive and inappropriate content on their posts, so I can create a safe enviorment on Nodebb.

 The **Bad Word Filter** feature helps maintain a clean and respectful environment by preventing users from posting content containing inappropriate words.
 This feature uses a predefined list of bad words taken from the CMU school of computer science website, to automatically detect and filter out inappropriate content in both post titles and content.